MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Per-diem

 Per-diem refers to the daily allowance paid to employees for expenses incurred while traveling for work.
 Depending upon company policy, these expenses can include lodging, meals, and other incidental expenses.

+### Performance appraisal

+Performance appraisal in Dynamics 365 involves the systematic evaluation of an employee's job performance against predefined criteria and objectives.
+This process typically includes setting performance goals, conducting regular assessments, providing feedback, and documenting achievements.
+Dynamics 365 streamlines the performance appraisal process, making it more transparent, data-driven, and conducive to fostering continuous improvement and employee development.

+### Performance plan

+A performance plan in Dynamics 365 outlines specific objectives, goals, and expectations for an employee's job performance.
+This plan serves as a roadmap for individuals, providing clear guidance on what is expected in terms of tasks, projects, and skill development.
+It facilitates goal setting, aligns individual efforts with organizational objectives, and serves as a basis for performance appraisals.

+### Performance review

+A performance review within Dynamics 365 is a systematic assessment of an employee's job performance over a specific period.
+It involves evaluating accomplishments, areas for improvement, and alignment with performance goals.
+Dynamics 365 facilitates a streamlined and transparent performance review process, enhancing communication between managers and employees and providing valuable insights for continuous development.

 ### Planning